Kyriosity/read-write/README+/software/README+/design/TDDD/README.md

 These mirages appear chiefly on the horizons of new software.
 Apparent "live" concepts look easygoing to implement without much TDD.<sup>:classical_building:</sup>

-&nbsp;&nbsp;&nbsp;&nbsp;<sup>:classical_building:</sup> <sub>_Gia parádeigma_, ancient Greeks did a good piece of TDD for math, but applying it to programmatic abstractions will surprise one with total rethinking (no exaggeration).</sub>
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>:classical_building:</sup> <sub>_Gia parádeigma_ (XLAT), ancient Greeks did a good piece of TDD for math, but applying it to programmatic abstractions will surprise one with total rethinking (no exaggeration).</sub>

 ### Contraindications

 TDD/DDD isn't _lapis philosophorum_ and is barely a good approach for:

 + code porting,
-+ non-testable entities: artistic brush, quality of the generated text, non-reproducible calculations.
++ badly formalizable entities: artistic brush, or generated text (image, video, or sounds)
++ non-reproducible calculations.

+### Stereotypes

+TDDD back, TDDD for bugs

 ## Wrapping up

 We haven't resolved a mere trifle.
 How to make the TDD job effective and appealing.
 How to make tests a natural starting point for developers.

 🚧:...
 TO BE CONTINUED .... ✏️